Edgar Manas

-1875 in Istanbul – March 9, 1964 in Istanbul) was a Turkish composer, conductor and musicologist of Armenian descent.
+1875 – March 9, 1964 in Istanbul) was a Turkish composer, conductor and musicologist of Armenian descent.
 He is one of the three co-composers of the Turkish National Anthem, as he made the arrangements for orchestra.

 Family

 Of Armenian descent, Edgar's father, Alexandre Manas, was the chief translator for the Ottoman Public Debt Administration.
 The family lineage may be traced back to Caesarea (now Kayseri), where it originated in the mid-sixteenth century.
 Raphael Manas (c.1710 - 1790), an official painter of the Ottoman Empire, was arguably the most outstanding figure of the Manas dynasty: he made the portraits of Mahmud I, Osman III and Mustafa III.

 Early life

 Edgar Manas was born on April 12, 1875, in Istanbul.
 Artistically gifted young Edgar was sent to Italy at the age of 13 to attend the Moorat-Raphael College to study commerce.
 While in Venice he also took piano lessons with Professor Trivellini.
 Upon graduating in 1894, he returned to his native city.
 Yet, his impulse to continue his music studies took him back to Italy, where he settled in Padua and worked with composer Luigi Bottazzo, focusing on harmony, counterpoint and fugue.